Pakistani women’s voices resonate at UN rights forum

-UNITED NATIONS: At the 70th session of the Commission on the Status of Women (CSW70) at the United Nations this week, two Pakistani voices — one from the country’s parliamentary platform and the other from the moral authority of a Nobel laureate — placed access to justice for women at the centre of a polarised global debate.
+WASHINGTON: At the 70th session of the United Nations’ Commission on the Status of Women (CSW70) last week, two Pakistani voices — one from the country’s parliament, and the other from a Nobel laureate — placed access to justice for women at the centre of a polarised global debate.

-Speaking during the General Debate on behalf of Asifa Bhutto Zardari, Senator Bushra Anjum stressed that strengthening access to justice requires more than declarations — it demands institutional reform, representation within justice systems, and dismantling structural barriers.
+Speaking during the General Debate on behalf of Aseefa Bhutto-Zardari, Senator Bushra Anjum stressed that strengthening access to justice requires more than declarations — it demands institutional reform, representation within justice systems, and dismantling structural barriers.

-Quoting Mohtarma Benazir Bhutto, she reminded delegates that “the discrimination against women can only begin to erode when women are empowered to claim their rights.”
+Quoting Ms Bhutto-Zardari’s mother, the late former prime minister Benazir Bhutto, she reminded delegates that “the discrimination against women can only begin to erode when women are empowered to claim their rights”.

 UN-supported national reports similarly document challenges across economic, political, health, and legal spheres, with many women hesitant to seek help due to societal pressures and inadequate institutional support.